Gambling Debt Help & Advice

 2. Use blocking software

 Leverage technology to your advantage by using blocking software designed to restrict access to gambling websites.
-These tools act as a digital barrier, preventing you from engaging in online gambling activities.
+These tools act as a digital barrier, preventing you from engaging in online gambling activities that could potentially cause more harm.

 Installing this type of software on your devices adds an extra layer of control, helping you stay focused on breaking free from the cycle of addiction.